bcornec/nuage-ospdirector-wiki/WIP:-Nuage-OSP-Director-10-integration-with-ML2.md

 The integration of Nuage VSP with OSP Director involves the following steps:

 ### OSP Director 10.0
+From OSP Director 10.0 firewall rules are added by default.
+So, for releases Newton and later, tripleo-heat-templates were modified to add firewall rules for VxLAN and Metadata agent and the changes are at [this review](https://review.openstack.org/#/c/452932/).
+This review contains the changes required to puppet files that enable Nuage specific code.
+ID: https://review.openstack.org/#/c/452932/.
+This change is not in OSP-Director 10.0 yet.

-For OSP Director 10.0, the changes required to create and modify the plugin.ini file for ML2 is upstreamed at [this review](https://review.openstack.org/#/c/474368/).
+In addition, the changes required to create and modify the plugin.ini file for ML2 is upstreamed at [this review](https://review.openstack.org/#/c/474368/).
 This review contains new code in manifests/plugins directory with the associated tests and custom resources.
 ID: https://review.openstack.org/#/c/474368/.
 This change is not in OSP-Director 10.0 yet.
 The patching script mentioned below will take care of this change.

-Secondly, to support this addition of Nuage as mechanism driver, further changes are required for OpenStack Newton which are present at [this review](https://review.openstack.org/#/c/474384/).
+Also, to support this addition of Nuage as mechanism driver, further changes are required for OpenStack Newton which are present at [this review](https://review.openstack.org/#/c/474384/).
 This review contains new code to enable Nuage as mechanism driver with ML2.
 ID: https://review.openstack.org/#/c/474384/.
 This change is not in OSP-Director 10.0 yet.
 The patching script mentioned below will take care of this change.

 Lastly, since OpenStack Newton has capability for composable services, Nuage is added as mechanism driver with ML2 in a separate service to differentiate between Nuage as Neutron core plugin and Nuage as mechanism driver for ML2 as core plugin in tripleo-heat-templates at [this review](https://review.openstack.org/#/c/474788/).
 This review contains Nuage mechanism driver as a composable service in tripleo-heat-templates.
 ID: https://review.openstack.org/#/c/474788/.
 These changes are not in OSP Director 10.0 as well and need to be added MANUALLY since these changes are required on the Undercloud.